TakeLab/spacy-udpipe/README.md

 ## Notes
 * All available pre-trained models are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-* Full list of pre-trained models for supported languages is available in [`languages.json`](https://github.com/TakeLab/spacy-udpipe/blob/master/spacy_udpipe/languages.json).
+* A full list of pre-trained models for supported languages is available in [`languages.json`](https://github.com/TakeLab/spacy-udpipe/blob/master/spacy_udpipe/languages.json).

 * This package exposes a `spacy_languages` entry point in its [`setup.py`](https://github.com/TakeLab/spacy-udpipe/blob/master/setup.py) so full suport for serialization is enabled:
     ```python